fermyon/spin-plugins/README.md

 # Spin Plugin Manifests

 This repository acts as an index for hosting spin-maintained and community-maintained manifests for Spin plugins.
 These plugins can be installed via the Spin CLI with the `spin plugin install $name` command.
-By default, Spin will look for a plugin manifest named `$name.json` in the this repository; however, Spin can also directed to use a local manifest or one at a different remote location using the `--file` or `--url` flag, respectively.
+By default, Spin will look for a plugin manifest named `$name.json` in this repository; however, Spin can also be directed to use a local manifest or one at a different remote location using the `--file` or `--url` flag, respectively.

 ## What is a Spin plugin manifest?